 Our mission is to embody the desires of people around the world.

 Panasonic will continue to meet various challenges in the global arena with its people and technologies.

 Look ahead to the “Future,” keep taking on challenges.

 Global R&D Map

 Panasonic promotes research and development to offer new value to customers in a wide range of business areas: "Consumer Electronics," "Housing," "Automotive," and "B2B."
-We are advancing global-based development in optimal locations in Japan, North America, Europe, China, Asia, and Oceania with an R&D system that makes use of local talents and skills.
+We are advancing global-based development in optimal locations in Japan, North America, Europe, and Asia with an R&D system that makes use of local talents and skills.